Raconteur37/Raconteur37/README.md

 I love creating bots to automate things in my life, and I have a passion for coding!
 - 🔥 The biggest project I'm working on is re-designing the KitPvp gamemode for Renatus!
 - 🔤 I have started focusing more on C++ as well as C#.
-- 🎮 My favorite video games are Destiny 2, The Walking Dead by Telltale games, and Valorant.
+- 🎮 My favorite video games are Overwatch, The Walking Dead by Telltale games, and Destiny 2.
 - 👨‍🏫 I also tutor kids in Python and keep all of my lessons as well as their projects here!
 - ✔️ Lastly, I am well established in SQL for database managment as well as Python and Java.
 Thanks for checking me out!